Skip to main content

 If it is within your means to put down a larger down payment, you may receive huge benefits, including:

-• Avoiding private mortgage insurance (PMI) typically associated with down payments below 20%.
+• Avoiding private mortgage insurance (PMI) is typically associated with down payments below 20%.

 • Lower interest rates due to borrowing less money and presenting lower risk.